mitch-n/gtfobins_lookup/README.md

 # gtfobins_lookup
-Syncs gtfobins data, then searches for tools with functions
+Syncs gtfobins data, then searches for tools with functions.
+Use the filter to learn for keywords, such as SUID, Capabilities, etc..

 Run with sudo on initial run and database updates